ionides/700f25/projects/README.md

 3. For those who are in the course because they have experiences in closely related research topics, a natural project is to investigate that relationship (e.g,, by finding and identifying a relevant paper) and present it to the class.
 This is not the only option.
 If you would rather dive deeper into the main focus of this course, that is also welcome.
 If you propose a project of this kind in your brainstorming homework, you should ideally be willing to help a team-mate interested in collaborating on your topic.

-## A list of potentially interesting papers.
+## A list of potentially suitable papers.

+* We can add to this list.
+In particular, you may come up with additional suggestions by making some Google Scholar investigations during your brainstorming.

+* Note that it is also valid to dig deeper into papers we have already read, perhaps identifying a particular part of the theory or results that you think is worth investigating in more detail.

 Park, Y., & Koelle, K. (2025).
 Common misspecification of the generation interval leads to reproduction number underestimation in phylodynamic inference. bioRxiv, 2025-04. https://doi.org/10.1101/2025.04.28.649807